SSiW Bootcamp – Welsh in the Wild!

 Will we be able to keep it this cheap?

-SSiW Bootcamp costs £260 (not including food).
+SSiW Bootcamp costs £285 + £10 booking fee (not including food).
 If you live locally and would like to come along to the evening activities, you’d be very welcome – just get in touch with us at bootcamp[at]SaySomethinginWelsh.com.

 If you would rather not stay in the dormitory, get in touch with us – we may be able to help arrange discounted accommodation in the excellent holiday flats next door to the Canolfan where we’ll be staying.

-2016 booking links available here: http://forum.saysomethingin.com/t/bootcamps-2016/3986.
+More information and latest booking links are available on the bootcamp section of our forum here: https://forum.saysomethingin.com/c/welsh/bootcamp.
 You'll need to pay in full to reserve a place, and we must emphasise that payments are non-refundable - if you think you might need to change your plans, please consider taking out holiday insurance to cover the possibility.